General Contractor Invoice Template with Change Orders

 How to create this invoice workflow in QuickAdmin

-For general contractors, the best workflow is:
+For general contractors, the workflow looks like this:

 1. Create the job.